SoftwareAG/c8y-docs/content/cockpit/dashboards.md

 2. Next, navigate to the object you want to copy the dashboard to and from the context menu select **Paste dashboard [NAME]** to insert the dashboard.

 An alternative way to copy a dashboard is to use the "dashboard per type" approach.
-With the "dashboard per type" approach you share the dashboard from one object with **all** objects of the same type, see [Sharing dashboards](#sharing-dashboards).
+With the "dashboard per type" approach you share the dashboard from one object with **all** objects of the same type, see [To share a dashboard](#sharing-dashboards).

 ### To delete a dashboard